trisys3/koa-resource-react/README.md

 #### url

 Creates a simple proxy to `url`, sending the same body and/or query string as the incoming request.
-Each method can be overridden by prepending the method, e.g. `getUrl`, `postUrl`, etc. These can also be used instead of `url`, for example if `getUrl` and `deleteUrl` are given, only `GET and DELETE will be proxied.
+Each method can be overridden by prepending the method, e.g. `getUrl`, `postUrl`, etc. These can also be used instead of `url`, for example if `getUrl` and `deleteUrl` are given, but not `url`, only `GET and DELETE will be proxied.
 A value of `null` or `undefined` cancels the proxy.
 If given a function, the return value will be used.

 #### action